ross-tsenov/rebuild-pytorch-tensor-from-pointer/README.md

 ### Conclusion

 You can see that with just some custom code and data types, you can easily improve the transfer speed of a tensor if it’s located on the same GPU, that is.
 If sub-1ms transfer times are still too slow for you, well, maybe you shouldn't be using Python in the first place.
+If you'd like to use my code, feel free; everything you need is located in `src/core.py`.